Internships

 Students are responsible for making all arrangements for academic credit in advance of the start of the internship.
 Follow these steps and check in with your career coach to ensure that you have met all requirements and deadlines:

-***PCSB STUDENTS ONLY: Click Here for the PCSB Internship Process.
+***PCSB STUDENTS ONLY: Visit our PCSB Internship Process Page for detailed information.
 Contact Tess White with any questions!***